-In this post, we will discuss Google AdWords.
+In this post, we will discuss Google Ads (formerly Google Ads).

-Increasingly, Google AdWords is a way to reach potential patients that SEO can’t touch.
+Increasingly, Google Ads is a way to reach potential patients that SEO can’t touch.
 These ads are targeted not just by keyword but by location.
-There's basically no limit to the amount of relevant terms you can show up for with AdWords.
+There's basically no limit to the amount of relevant terms you can show up for with Ads.

-In fact, with Google Adwords, you can rank #1 on Google in your town for not one but hundreds of keywords; assuming of course that your budget allows for it.
+In fact, with Google Ads, you can rank #1 on Google in your town for not one but hundreds of keywords; assuming of course that your budget allows for it.